 Recently upgraded and renovated, the Planetarium and Digital Dome is a must-see for the family as this Cape Town institution now offers an immersive 360 ° for an all-new experience with the stars.
 With shows like “Tycho to the Moon” and “Asteroid – Mission Extreme”, you are in for a journey that combines science, physics and fun in a unique way that is both entertaining and educational.
 This is a fun and affordable experience for all ages.
 Check the website for show times.

 Three for one Table Mountain special

 It’s Kidz Season on the mountain and locals and visitors to Cape Town, should take advantage of this amazing deal that runs until the end of September.
 Buy and adult return ticket for R255 and two kids under 18 get their return trip free.
 Once on top of the mountain, the kiddies get a treasure hunt map and a “treat” voucher for the shop or café.
 There is also a lunch special for the kids, which makes the deal even more appealing.
-With the cable-way closing for maintenance from 24 July to 6 August, its best to book now for this great offer and an opportunity to enjoy an affordable family outing to Cape Town’s beloved mountain.
+The cable-way closing for maintenance from 24 July to 6 August.
+It’s best to book now for this great offer and an opportunity to enjoy an affordable family outing to Cape Town’s beloved mountain.

 © Craig Howe / Cape Town Tourism

 A Day out in Gordon’s Bay